uptane/uptane-standard/uptane-standard.md

 #### Load and verify the latest attested time {#verify_time}

-IF the ECU has the capability to verify a time message, the ECU is CONDITIONALLY REQUIRED to load and verify the current time, or the most recent securely attested time.
+IF the ECU has the capability to verify a time message, the ECU SHOULD load and verify the current time, or the most recent securely attested time.

 #### Verify metadata {#verify_metadata}